tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/TrafficSimulation/Abstract/index.md

     To enable `Traffic Simulation` for new scene, please see [here](../Instruction/index.md)

 ## Overview
-The random traffic system consists of the following components:
+`Traffic Simulation` consists of the following components:

 | Component | Description |
 |---|---|